Sixthdim/angular-vertilize/README.md

 An [AngularJS](http://angularjs.org/) directive to vertically equalize a group of elements with varying heights.
 In other words, it dynamically makes a group of elements the same height.

 ## Usage
 First, add `angular.vertilize` to your Angular application module dependencies.
-Then, use the `vertilize-container` and `vertilize` directives on the HTML elements that you want to have equal heights maintained.
+Then, use the `vertilize-container` directive and child `vertilize` directives on the HTML elements that you want to have equal heights maintained.

 ## Example
 ```html